Toroidal compactifications of the moduli spaces of Drinfeld modules: Cone decompositions

 \begin{sbpara} We will treat \ref{deltasum} and the case $m=1$ of \ref{prope2} simultaneously by induction on $n$.
 Both are easy to see for $n = 0$.
-Proposition \ref{prope2} follows from the case $m=1$ of \ref{prope2} by induction on $m$ as follows.
+Proposition \ref{prope2} for arbitrary $m$ follows from the case $m=1$ by induction, as follows.
 Assuming the result for $m$ and $s_i \le s_{i+1}$ for all $1 \le i \le n+m$, we have

-where $s'' \in \R_{>0}^{n+1}$ with $s''_i = {\hat \epsilon}^{r,m}_{t'}(s_{m+i})$, and where $s' \in \R_{>0}^n$ with $s'_i = s''_{i+1}$. \end{sbpara}
+where $s'' \in \R_{>0}^{n+1}$ with $s''_i = {\hat \epsilon}^{r,m}_{s_1, \ldots, s_m}(s_{m+i})$, and where $s' \in \R_{>0}^n$ with $s'_i = {\hat \epsilon}^{r,m+1}_{s_1, \ldots, s_{m+1}}(s_{m+i+1})$. \end{sbpara}